kroustou/dotfiles/README.md

 so it should be added in $PATH.

 ### rofi
-I am using rofi as app launcher
+I am using rofi as app launcher.
+In order to use transparency i had to install compton.

 ### Font Awesome
 Also Font Awesome icons are required